fmsaldicco/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+This is Peer Assessment 1 of the Coursera **Reproducible Research** course.
+This document analyzes data collected from a personal activity monitoring device over a two months period (October and November, 2012).
+The observations are related to the number of steps walked each day, taken at 5-minute intervals over the day.

 ## Loading and preprocessing the data
 The **activity.csv** data file containing the observations is read and the **act** dataset is created: